paul-grassi/800-63-3/sp800-63b/sec5_authenticators.md

-##5.
-Authenticator and Verifier Requirements
+##5. <a name="AAL_SEC5"></a>Authenticator and Verifier Requirements

 ***SHOULD include proof-of-presence***

-Section 4 specified the types of authenticators that may be used for each of the three Authenticator Assurance Levels (AALs).
-This section provides the detailed requirements for each of the authenticator types.
-With the exception of validation requirements specified in Section 4, the technical requirements for each of the authenticator types is the same regardless of the level at which it is used.
-For example, a multi-factor cryptographic device may be used at any AAL; the requirements are not different except that validation is not required at AAL 1 and may be asserted by the device's manufacturer at AAL 2.
+This section provides the detailed requirements specific for each of the authenticator types.
+With the exception of validation requirements specified in Section 4, the technical requirements for each of the authenticator types is the same regardless of the AAL at which it is used.

 ###5.1.
 Requirements by Authenticator Type